Close Icon

 3. Golden Cap

 This gargantuan, rocky outcrop juts dramatically out into the ocean waves.
-With an unrivalled panorama to behold from the cliff top, it’s no wonder this has been a beacon point in times of war since time immemorial.
+Enjoy a walk or a Dorset dog walk and end here where an unrivalled panorama can be seen from the cliff top, it’s no wonder this has been a beacon point in times of war since time immemorial.
 Part of the Jurassic Coast, England’s only natural World Heritage Site, the beach below is a fantastic place to hunt for fossils, and the surrounding Golden Cap estate is simply a walker’s dream location.

 4. Corfe Castle